nus-cs2113-AY2425S1/tp/docs/DeveloperGuide.md

 #### Overview:
 This command is responsible for displaying and retrieving the full list of mappable courses from the partner universities to a user specified NUS course from `database.json` file.
-It helps the users to identify the whether that NUS course is suitable to be mapped overseas in South East Asia and Oceania.
+It helps the users to identify whether that NUS course is suitable to be mapped overseas in South East Asia and Oceania.

 #### How the feature is implemented: